bhauman/bhauman.github.com/_posts/2013-07-18-clojurescript-core-async-todos.md

 ClojureScript was already an incredible platform for experimenting with different approaches to writing browser based applications.
-However, things have changed dramaticly for the better.
+However, things have changed dramatically for the better.
 The new [core.async](http://clojure.com/blog/2013/06/28/clojure-core-async-channels.html) library introduces Go-like channels and blocks to ClojureScript.
 With this new library we can write blocking code and control the flow of